VastSeaOfStars/APSEC2022/README.md

 System: Windows10; Jdk17;

 You can download the codes, and run in any IDE such as IntelliJ IDEA.
-Find the Main.class, configure the input file directory and output address and all is done. then you can use the example.hex and run with it.
+Find the Main.class, configure the input file directory, output address and all is done.
+Then you can use the example.hex and run with it.

 **Input**: bytecode files, which is suffixed with '.hex'.
 Support entire bytecode or runtime bytecode.